Mercon55/Mercon55/README.md

 - 👋 Hi, I’m @Mercon55
+- I am a cloud and data engineer
 - 👀 I’m interested in data Science and data engineering
 - 🌱 I’m currently learning SQL, ApacheSpark, Microsoft Azure and Machine learning Algorithms
-- 💞️ I’m looking to collaborate with researchers, bioinformaticians, data scientists, data analysts, data engieners, software engineeers and tech enthusiasts
+- 💞️ I’m looking to collaborate with researchers, bioinformaticians, data scientists, data analysts, data engieners, software engineeers and tech enthusiast.
 - 📫 How to reach me.
 You can reach me on linkedin here  http://linkedin.com/in/oluwaranti-mercy-oni.

 <!---